colinhacks/zod/README.md

 // => (arg0: string)=>number
 ```

-`z.function` actually returns a higher-order "function factory".
-Every "factory" has `.implement()` method which accepts a function as input and returns a new function.
+Function schemas have an `.implement()` method which accepts a function as input and returns a new function.

 ```ts
 const myValidatedFunction = myFunction(x => {